mdelapenya/liferay-backend-guild/retreat/containers.md

 Containers are rocking the IT scene, but why?
 We'll see a brief introduction to the benefits of using containers.

 ### Differences with virtual machines
 But why not using virtual machines?
-Let's see the diferences between hardware virtualizacion and operative system virtualization.
+Let's see the diferences between hardware virtualization and operative system virtualization.

 ### Anatomy of a Container
 A container representes a reduced operative system, but how is it possible?
 We'll see how Linux capabilities allows isolating process hierarchies, network stacks, resources access and so on.